syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Types.md

 ## GridColumn

-[GridColumn](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn.html) is the base column type of all the columns in the `SfDataGrid`, hence `GridColumn` properties are used by all the columns.
+[GridColumn](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn.html) is the base column type of all the columns in the SfDataGrid, hence `GridColumn` properties are used by all the columns.
 The following sub-sections explains you about the properties in the `GridColumn` and the customizations that can be done using those properties.

 ### MappingName

 [GridColumn.MappingName](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~MappingName.html) associates the GridColumn with a property available in the underlying data source.
-While setting `MappingName` alone to the `SfDataGrid`, `GridColumn.DisplayBinding` will be automatically generated based on the `MappingName`.
+While setting `MappingName` alone to the SfDataGrid, `GridColumn.DisplayBinding` will be automatically generated based on the `MappingName`.
 Data Manipulation operations like sorting, filtering, grouping will be done based on the `MappingName` property.

 ### Header customizations

 #### HeaderCellTextSize

 The FontSize for the content of header cell in the `GridColumn` can be customized by using the [GridColumn.HeaderCellTextSize](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~HeaderCellTextSize.html) property.
-The default font size of the header cells in `SfDataGrid` is 14.
+The default font size of the header cells in SfDataGrid is 14.

 #### HeaderFont

 The FontFamily for the content of header cell in the `GridColumn` can be customized by using the [GridColumn.HeaderFont](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~HeaderFont.html) property.
-The default value font used in `SfDataGrid` is `Helvetica-Bold`.
+The default value font used in SfDataGrid is `Helvetica-Bold`.

 #### HeaderText

 [GridColumn.HeaderText](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~HeaderText.html) specifies the text displayed in the column header.
 If `HeaderText` is not defined, the `GridColumn.MappingName` will be assigned to the `HeaderText` and will be displayed as column header.

 #### HeaderTextAlignment
 You can get or set the TextAlignment of the header cell in the `GridColumn` by using the [GridColumn.HeaderTextAlignment](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~HeaderTextAlignment.html) property.
-The default alignment for the header cells in `SfDataGrid` is `Center`.
+The default alignment for the header cells in SfDataGrid is `Center`.

 #### HeaderTemplate

-`SfDataGrid` allows you to customize the header cell based on your requirement by using the [GridColumn.HeaderTemplate](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~HeaderTemplate.html) property.
+SfDataGrid allows you to customize the header cell based on your requirement by using the [GridColumn.HeaderTemplate](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~HeaderTemplate.html) property.

 The following code example shows you how to customize the header cell by loading a template in the header cell.